Accessible Parking & Transport

 - Supporters with Blue Badges can park outside the Traffic Management (road closure) Zone without any time restriction (in line with the Blue Badge scheme terms and conditions) but may have a longer distance to travel to and from the stadium

-For further assistance, please contact the Access Team on 0208 365 5161 or on Access@Tottenhamhotspur.com.
+For further assistance, please contact the Access Team on 0344 844 0102 and select option 4 at the menu or on Access@Tottenhamhotspur.com.

 The stadium is accessible by four local train stations - White Hart Lane, Seven Sisters, Tottenham Hale and Northumberland Park.
 Three of these stations are either undergoing or have undergone extensive refurbishments to improve access and capacity.
-White Hart Lane will be step-free once works are completed in October 2019.
-Northumberland Park now has step-free access.
+White Hart Lane and Northumberland Park now has step-free access.
 Tottenham Hale has step-free access to the Victoria line and the northbound Greater Anglia platform.
 The southbound Greater Anglia platform is currently not step-free.

 All the routes from the stations to the stadium are wheelchair friendly.
 Wayfinding signage has also been installed on major routes from all stations.